samarun/uptime-kuma/CONTRIBUTING.md

 - `src` (Frontend source code)
 - `test` (unit test)

-## Can I create a pull request for Uptime Kuma?
+## Can I create a pull request for Nlag Monitoring?

 Yes or no, it depends on what you will try to do.
 Both your and our maintainers time is precious, and we don't want to waste both time.